tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 9. Instructor Do: Confusion Matrix & Classification Report (10 min)

-Students receive a live demonstration of how to create and use a confusion matrix and classification report to evaluate models for error.
+You will now give a live demonstration of how to create and use a confusion matrix and classification report to evaluate models for error.

 **Files:** [confusion_matrix.ipynb](Activities/03-Ins_Confusion_Matrices/Solved/confusion_matrix.ipynb)

-Open the starter-file, and highlight the below discussion points while live coding how to use a **confusion matrix**.
+Open the starter-file, and highlight the discussion points below while live coding how to use a **confusion matrix**.

-* A **confusion matrix** is used to measure and gauge the success of a model.
-Confusion matrices reveal the number of true negatives and true positives (actuals) for each categorical class and compare it to the number of predicted values for each class.
+* A confusion matrix is used to measure and gauge the success of a model.
+Confusion matrices reveal the number of true negatives and true positives (actuals) for each categorical class, and compare it to the number of predicted values for each class.
 These values are then individually summed by column and row.
 The aggregate sums are then compared to gauge accuracy and precision.
 If the aggregates match, the model can be considered accurate and precise.

   ![confusion_matrix_table.png](Images/confusion_matrix_table.png)

 * Confusion matrices are great because they describe the performance of the classification model.
 By looking at the confusion matrix, one can determine whether or not the model has been correctly trained to produce comprehensive, accurate, and precise predictions.

-* For binary classifiers like the **logistic regression** classifier, a **confusion matrix** would measure the number of positive and negative predictions.
+* For binary classifiers like the logistic regression classifier, a confusion matrix would measure the number of positive and negative predictions.
 These will then be compared in relation to the actuals.

-* So now the question is, how does one get data loaded into a confusion matrix for model evaluation?
-Most models will come equipped with a confusion matrix module, like the **sklearn** `metrics.confusion_matrix` module.
-The **sklearn** `confusion_matrix` function accepts two arguments, one data set containing the predicted values and another containing the actual data points.
+* So how does one get data loaded into a confusion matrix for model evaluation?
+Most models come equipped with a confusion matrix module, like the sklearn `metrics.confusion_matrix` module.
+The sklearn `confusion_matrix` function accepts two arguments–one data set containing the predicted values, and another containing the actual data points.

-Transition to the live coding aspect of the demo, and demonstrate how to use and interpret the **sklearn** `confusion_matrix` function.
+Transition to the live coding aspect of the demo, and demonstrate how to use and interpret the sklearn `confusion_matrix` function.

 * The `confusion_matrix` function can be imported into the Python environment from the `metrics` package.
 Once imported, it can be executed using the actual and predicted data points.
 The output is a two-dimensional array.
 Columns reflect binary classes (high credit risk or low credit risk), and the rows represent the number of samples/data points that actually belong to that class.